thoth-tech/documentation/docs/OnTrack/Numbas/ProjectSignOffNumbas.md

 ## **Outcomes**

-This project will be deliverying a project scope for the clients to sign off on.
+This project will be deliverying:

+- A project scope for the clients to sign off on.
-A feasiblity study of the ways this can be implemetned.
+- A feasiblity study of the ways this can be implemented.
+- A rough design document including:

-Rough hand drawn design documents for how this intergration will work.
+  - Rough hand drawn design documents for how this intergration will work.

-A data flow diagram of how different data will be accesssed and encapsualted.
+  - A data flow diagram of how different data will be accesssed and encapsualted.
+  - Diagrams showing model changes to the core model

-Backend coding changes to accomodate and store the tests.
+  - Backend coding changes to accomodate and store the tests.

-Front end code to support the changes from the Unit chair and student view.
+  - Front end code to support the changes from the Unit chair and student view.
+- Unit tests to ensure features work as expected

 ## **Delivery**